readysetmark/webledger/Readme.md

 Dynamic Website:
 [] Convert all existing reports to render dynamically instead of a static page
+	[] Get barebones flask working
+	[] map /networth, /currentincomestatement, /previousincomestatement to current pages [] make a /balance that takes parameters to do the above three pages [] what to do with chart...?

 Register Report
 [] Register report with parameters (ie accounts, date range)